nkitanov/iaq_board/README.md

 ## 3. Microcontroller Board
 ![](images/esp32.jpg)

 Initially I developed the board with using the most popular WiFi enabled MCU [ESP8266](https://en.wikipedia.org/wiki/ESP8266) mounted on the cheap and small [Wemos D1 Mini board](https://docs.wemos.cc/en/latest/d1/d1_mini.html).
-However this MCU have some limitations described in the tech details, so I changed it with the same size board compatible with Wemos D1 Mini, but running the newer much more powerful MCU of the same company - [ESP32](https://en.wikipedia.org/wiki/ESP32).
-In that way the device is quite stable, can run http server and since the board is having the same layout, on top of the D1 Mini ESP32 board you can connect extra display designed for esp8266 very easy.
+However this MCU have some limitations described in the [tech details](#more-tech-details), so I changed it with the same size board compatible with Wemos D1 Mini, but running the newer much more powerful MCU of the same company - [ESP32](https://en.wikipedia.org/wiki/ESP32).
+In that way the device is quite stable, can run web server and since the board is having the same layout, on top of the D1 Mini ESP32 board you can connect extra display designed for d1 mini very easy.
 PCB is compatible with both D1 Mini ESP8266 or ESP32, even the labels are the same like on the older D1 board.
-However **I do not recommend to use D1 mini with ESP8266!**.
-Also if I have to build next version of the PCB (I still have some 25 pcs), I will change the pins of one of the UART sensors.
+However **I do not recommend to use D1 mini with ESP8266!** Also if I have to build next version of the PCB (I still have some 25 pcs), I will change the pins of one of the dust sensors.

 These small size MCU board are pretty nice, they are tiny, have USB connector, onboard power supply and USB converter for programming or serial output.
 And you are powering the whole device just with a mini USB cable.
 ## 4. Dust Sensor